TempoQuestInc/AceCAST-Docs/source/InstallationGuide.rst

         └─── ungrib.exe

 .. note::
    You should see more files/directories than what is shown here.
-We are only showing a subset to give you a sense of the package contents.
+We are only showing a subset here to give users a sense of the package contents.

 Notice that we have added UPP and WPS packages for your convenience since they are frequently used within AceCAST/WRF workflows.